lucblender/simple_canvas/HOW_TO_BUILD.md

 ## Test Code

 A test code to help you debug your hardware can be found in the software folder and is named [simple_micro_easel_hardware_test.ino](software/simple_micro_easel_hardware_test/simple_micro_easel_hardware_test.ino).
-In the loop function, you can comment and uncomment the function to test the different part of the simple micro easel.
-In this document, I'll refer to this code as the "test code".
+On top of the code l12 to l17, you can comment and uncomment the define to enable of disable tests, I'll refer to this code as the "test code".

 ### Final result
 Here is the final result: